Unconventional Growth Kinetics and Fractal Interfaces of Colloidal Phase Separation in Active Liquids: Results for Model B with colored noise

-Next, we investigate the nature of domain walls using the short-distance behavior of $C(r,t)$ in Eq.~(3).
+Next, we investigate the nature of domain walls in our model.
+A reconstruction of the order parameter, $\phi(\mathbf{r},t)$, shown in Fig.~\ref{fig:intcr}(a) reveals similarities with the experimental image in Fig.~\ref{Fig2}(a).
+The domains are dynamic, and the roughness of interfaces is apparent.
+These similarities in the structure of the interfaces can be further quantified by computing the short-distance behavior of $C(r,t)$ in Eq.~(3).
 In Fourier space, $S(k,t)$ at large $k$ is given by Eq.~(4) \cite{Puri14, Puri14-2}.
-The reduced scaling function $1-g(x)$ is presented in Fig.~\ref{fig:intcr}(a) and the scaled structure factor $L^{-d}S(k,t)$ is shown in Fig.~\ref{fig:intcr}(b).
-The data in both the figures show a neat scaling collapse for all times and $\alpha \simeq 0.66$ from these results, which is close to the cusp exponent found in our experiments \cite{Puri14-2}.
-The cusp exponent is robust and shows little variations for other values of $\lambda$; see Fig.~S9 in section III of Supplementary Information.
-The corresponding fractal dimension of the interfaces is $d_f = d-\alpha \simeq 1.34$.
-In Fig.~\ref{fig:intcr}(c), we show the an instantaneous snapshot of the system to reveal the rough interfaces of the domains.
-The order parameter field is colored based to identify the high density regions (red), low density regions (white), and the domain walls or the interfaces (blue) separating the two regions.
-Figure~\ref{fig:intcr}(d) shows the number of boundary points $N(l_b)$ vs. $1/l_b$, giving $d_f \simeq 1.57$.
-The definition of $N(l_b)$ is the same as that used in the experiments. \\
+The reduced scaling function {$1-f(x)$} is presented in Fig.~\ref{fig:intcr}(b) and the scaled structure factor $L^{-d}S(k,t)$ is shown in Fig.~\ref{fig:intcr}(c). {The data in both the figures show a neat scaling collapse for all times and $\alpha \simeq 0.66$ from these results, which shows small deviations from the experimentally measured values.
+This discrepancy suggests that the interfaces in experiments are rougher than those in simulations.
+It could be a consequence of the coarse-grained model that averages out the microscopic roughness present in experiments.} The cusp exponent is robust and shows little variation for other values of $\lambda$; {see section~II-G of the Supplementary Information for details}.
+The interfaces in our simulations were identified using the order parameter of the lattice points.
+We followed the same approach as outlined for experiments; see Methods for details.
+According to theoretical models \cite{Puri14,Schmidt84,Sorensen01}, the fractal dimension of the interfaces is $d_f = d-\alpha \simeq 1.34$.
+The box counting method was followed to calculate the fractal dimension directly from the interfaces found in our simulations.
+Figure~\ref{fig:intcr}(d) shows the number of boundary points $N(l_b)$ vs. $1/l_b$. {Similar to experiments, to obtain fractal dimension from $N(l_b)$ vs. $1/l_b$, we exclude a few data points from large $1/l_b$ regime.
+A linear fit depicted by the red line yields a slope of $d_f = 1.57 \pm 0.016$, which is close to its expected value.} \\

+{All together, the presence of colored noise results in a steady state that is highly dynamic and is characterized by continuous fragmentation and aggregation of colloidal domains.
+This is accompanied by persistent interfacial restructuring and a possible implication of this dynamic state is the slowing down of domain growth processes.
+In addition, the interfacial properties significantly deviate from their equilibrium counterparts.}\\